Gastroenterology is a fast-moving and hugely varied specialty.

 This will be both an assessment of how you would communicate with patients, colleagues, etc. in the scenario, as well as of how well you communicate with interviewers.

-For this question you will need to give a presentation on one of the following topics, for no more than five minutes:
+For this question you will need to give a presentation on one of the following topics, for no more than four minutes:

 'An interesting case I have been involved in'